qmatyanlab/OpenMX-workflow/openmx_installation.md

 # OpenMX on Ubuntu

 Installation test on Ubuntu 22.04.5.
 The main issue is the compiler.
 Intel remove the support of the classic `icc` `ifort`.
 The installation gets more trickier as we need an 2023 version of intel compiler.
-Luckily someone test and found a stable way to install OpenMX based on the new 2025 oneAPI toolkit. [https://sites.google.com/site/ytl821/home/codes](https://sites.google.com/site/ytl821/home/codes)
+Luckily someone test and found a stable way to install OpenMX based on the new 2025 oneAPI toolkit.
+Additional great reference for installation provided by Prof. Y.-T. Lee at [https://sites.google.com/site/ytl821/home/codes].(https://sites.google.com/site/ytl821/home/codes)

 With the new oneAPI and HPC toolkit from Intel: